+PHIL2010.
+Introduction to Philosophy (3); or

+PHIL2020.
+Ethics (3)

+PHIL3080.
+Critical Reasoning (3)

+Electives in philosophy (excluding PHIL3060.
+Clinical Ethics) in consultation with and approved by the chair of the Department of Philosophy (9)

-PHIL3010.
-History of Ancient and Medieval Philosophy (3) PHIL3020.
-History of Modern Philosophy (3) PHIL4210.
-Contemporary Philosophy (3) PHIL3070.
-Formal Logic (2) Electives selected in consultation with advisor (4) Department of Religion Faculty: Richard Thompson (Department Chair), Jay Akkerman, Wendell Bowes, Rhonda Carrim, Mike Kipp, Diane Leclerc, George Lyons, Mark Maddix, Thomas Oord, Brent Peterson, James Rotz.
+Department of Religion

+Faculty: Richard Thompson (Department Chair), Jay Akkerman, Wendell Bowes, Randy Bynum, Rhonda Carrim, Joseph Gorman, Mike Kipp, Diane Leclerc, George Lyons, Mark Maddix, Thomas Oord, Brent Peterson, James Rotz.

 The Department of Religion serves both general students and departmental majors.

-Graduates of the Department and general education students will: - a. arrive at a knowledge of the Bible, the rich heritage of the Christian faith, and Christian values; - b. develop a world view consonant with both reason and revelation; - c. develop a sense of obligation to apply Christian principles to contemporary socio-cultural problems; and - d. move toward spiritual and intellectual maturity.
+Graduates of the Department and general education students will:

+- 1. arrive at a knowledge of the Bible, the rich heritage of the Christian faith, and Christian values;

+- 2. develop a world view consonant with both reason and revelation;

+- 3. develop a sense of obligation to apply Christian principles to contemporary socio-cultural problems; and move toward spiritual and intellectual maturity.

 Graduates of the Department will be able to enter pastoral or lay ministries according to their calling and choice of minor.

+Majors

+Bachelor of Arts, Christian Ministry

+Bachelor of Arts, Intercultural Ministry (Missions)

+Bachelor of Arts, Philosophy and Religion (see Department of Philosophy)

+Minors

+Bible

+Biblical Languages

+Children's Ministries

+Christian Education

+Christian Ministry

+Evangelism

+Missions

+Parachurch Ministries

+Pastoral Ministries

+Theology

+Worship Leadership

+Youth Ministries

-Majors Bachelor of Arts, Christian Ministry Bachelor of Arts, Philosophy and Religion (see Department of Philosophy) Minors Bible Biblical Languages Children's Ministries Christian Education Christian Ministry Missions Pastoral Ministries Theology Worship Leadership Youth Ministries Minors in the Department of Religion serve two purposes: - 1.
-Combined with the Christian Ministry major, most minors equip students for focused ministry. - 2.
-The minors provide an introduction to focused ministry areas and/or academic disciplines for nondepartmental majors.
+Minors in the Department of Religion serve two purposes:

+- 1. Combined with the Christian Ministry major, most minors equip students for focused ministry.

+- 2. The minors provide an introduction to focused ministry areas and/or academic disciplines for nondepartmental majors.

 In consultation with a Religion Department advisor, an individualized minor may be designed to prepare a student for a ministry area not addressed by the published minors.

-Bachelor of Arts, Christian Ministry Objective: This major prepares students to go directly into ministry after graduation.
+Bachelor of Arts, Christian Ministry

+Objective: This major prepares students to go directly into ministry after graduation.
 It is strongly recommended that students also complete a departmental minor.
 The combination of the Christian Ministry major with a designated departmental minor provides the educational requirements for ordination as an elder in the Church of the Nazarene.
 Other denominations' requirements may be met through the selection of elective courses.

-Graduates of the Christian Ministry major with a departmental minor and ministerial standing will demonstrate the following departmental core outcomes: - 1.
-Content: Graduates will have knowledge of the content and interpretation of the Old and New Testaments, the theology of the Christian faith, the doctrine of holiness, the history and mission of the church, and the history and polity of the Church of the Nazarene (or other denomination, as appropriate). - 2.
-Competency: Graduates will possess abilities in oral and written communication, analytical thinking, management and leadership, finance and church administration, preaching, pastoral care and counseling, worship leadership, evangelism, and Christian education. - 3.
-Character: Graduates will have knowledge of Christian ethics, spiritual formation, human development, and marriage and family life; and they will demonstrate personal growth in their own character and spirituality. - 4.
-Context: Graduates will have knowledge of the historical, social, and contemporary environment in which they minister and be able to relate the mission of the church to that context.
-Requirements: 52 credits plus an approved minor Foundational Courses: These courses from the general offerings are required as foundational to the major BIBL1100.
-Introduction to Biblical Studies (3) COMM1210.
-Introduction to Public Speaking (2) ENGL1020.
-English Composition (3) HUMN1010.
-Cornerstone (3) PHIL2020.
-Ethics (3) PSYC1550.
-Introduction to Psychology (3) THEO2100.
-Introduction to Christian Theology (3) THEO4530.
-Christian Theology I (3) Core Courses:
+Graduates of the Christian Ministry major with a departmental minor and ministerial standing will demonstrate the following departmental core outcomes:

+- 1. Content: Graduates will have knowledge of the content and interpretation of the Old and New Testaments, the theology of the Christian faith, the doctrine of holiness, the history and mission of the church, and the history and polity of the Church of the Nazarene (or other denominations, as appropriate).

+- 2. Competency: Graduates will possess abilities in oral and written communication, analytical thinking, management and leadership, finance and church administration, preaching, pastoral care and counseling, worship leadership, evangelism, and Christian education.

+- Character: Graduates will have knowledge of Christian ethics, spiritual formation, human development, and marriage and family life; and they will demonstrate personal growth in their own character and spirituality.

+- 4. Context: Graduates will have knowledge of the historical, social, and contemporary environment in which they minister and be able to relate the mission of the church to that context.

+Requirements: 54 credits plus an approved minor

+Foundational Courses: These courses from the general offerings are required as foundational to the major:

+BIBL1100.
+Introduction to Biblical Studies (3)

+COMM1210.
+Introduction to Public Speaking (2)

+ENGL1020.
+English Composition (3)

+HUMN1010.
+Cornerstone (3)

+PHIL2020.
+Ethics (3)

+PSYC1550.
+Introduction to Psychology (3)

+THEO2100.
+Introduction to Christian Theology (3)

+THEO3590.
+Theology of the Church (3)

+Core Courses: